-Any income, relevant fees, costs and taxes are used to update account balances for Members who leave Raiz Invest Super or close an account during the financial year.
+Any income, relevant fees, costs and taxes are used to update account balances for Members who leave the Raiz Invest Superannuation or close an account during the financial year.

-The tax benefit for any un-recouped CGT losses will not be paid to Members who leave Raiz Invest Super or close an account.
-Any subsequent recovery of these CGT losses will be applied to Raiz Invest Super expenses in the year of the recoupment.
+The tax benefit for any un-recouped CGT losses will not be paid to Members who leave the Raiz Invest Superannuation or close an account.
+Any subsequent recovery of these CGT losses will be applied to the Raiz Invest Superannuation expenses in the year of the recoupment.

 The investment returns can be positive or negative.